tubakousar/gualleryapp/README.md

 Search Bar:

 Users can search for image by name.
+6. Offline Mode

+Users can view previously accessed albums and images without an internet connection.

+Images and albums are stored locally until a connection is restored.
 ## Features
 - Display images in a gallery format.
 - View images in fullscreen mode on click.